dipagalatian/dipagalatian/README.md

 # 💫 About Me:
-🔭 I’m currently a talent in coding bootcamp Dumbways Indonesia Technology
+🔭 I’m currently a Junior Fullstack Developer at Sari Baut Net Company

 ## 🌐 Socials: